Catel/Catel.Docs/src/vnext/reference/Catel.Core/Catel/ObjectHelper.md

 ### AreEqualReferences(object object1, object object2)

 Checks whether the 2 specified objects are equal references.
-This method is better, simple because it also checks boxing so 2 integers with the same values that are boxed are equal.Two objects are considered equal if one of the following expressions returns true:
+This method is better, simple because it also checks boxing so 2 integers with the same values that are boxed are equal.
+Two objects are considered equal if one of the following expressions returns true:

 #### Parameters